jedda/Counterpart/README.md

 - 85 : rsync is not at it's assumed homebrew path.
 - 86 : Wrong version of rsync.
 - 90 : Destination volume is set to 'Ignore ownership on this volume'.
 Volume will not be bootable, so counterpart wont clone.
-- 93 : Counterpart's server backup option (-b) requires Mac OS X 10.7+.
+- 93 : Counterpart's server backup option (-b/-B)  requires Mac OS X 10.7+.
 This option was used on an earlier OS, and is not compatible.
-Remove the -b option, and try again.
+Remove the -b/-B option, and try again.
 - 94 : Could not locate the serveradmin binary.
 Please ensure that OS X Server is installed correctly.
-If you do not want to backup OS X server data, simply omit the -b option.
+If you do not want to backup OS X server data, simply omit the -b/-B option.
 - 95 : Could not locate the pg_dumpall binary.
 Please ensure that OS X Server is installed correctly.
-If you do not want to backup OS X server data, simply omit the -b option.
+If you do not want to backup OS X server data, simply omit the -b/-B option.
 - 96 : Counterpart encountered an error when dumping PostgreSQL databases as part of an OS X Server backup.

 ####Support, Bugs & Issues: